 Here are some products that helped me massively during my eight-month-long, 40mg Accutane course.

 - This is one of the best affordable moisturizing lip product that I have ever tried; it is recommended by the majority of Accutane users for a reason.
 It is insanely moisturizing and a little goes a long while, making it great value for money.
 PAW PAW Moisturizing Balm

-- - these are quite pricey, but the formula is truly exceptional.
-These saved my lips during Winter while on 'tane!
-They feel luxurious, smooth, fully hydrating and exactly what you need during a skin-taxing course of Accutane.
+- - now, this formula is truly exceptional.
+These saved my lips during winter while on 'tane!
+They feel luxurious, smooth, fully hydrating and are exactly what you need while on the drug.
 Kiehl's Lip Balm

 3. Moisturizer: Since my skin did not get particularly dry, I used the Nivea moisturizer for sensitive skin.
 It is one of the only moisturizers that doesn't break out my skin.